-To view descriptions of required and elective courses in the Communication Arts major, visit the Department of Communication Arts' Curriculum page.
+To view descriptions of required and elective courses in Communication Arts, visit the Course Offerings page.

 Students majoring in Communication Arts must complete at least 42 semester hours within the Department with a grade of "C" or better, including the following courses: